SaifAlmaliki/Yolo2/README.md

 # To Run this code:

-1. Download the yolov2.weights file:
+1. Download the yolov2.weights, labels.txt, yolov2.cfg, text.jpg files:

 2. Now run using the following command: